logchimp/docs/docs/config.md

 In article explains about each configuration and its uses.

-## Node environment

-LogChimp supports three environments: **development**, **testing**, **production**.
-A public LogChimp site should always run in production mode, development is used for building LogChimp locally and testing is only used in CI/CD to run tests.

 ## Options

 There are number of options which are explained in detail below.